Frequently Asked Questions

 It depends how late.
 Prior to the course, late registrations may be accepted or denied at the university’s discretion.
 Once the program has begun, registration is not possible.

 Final grades for those students who enrolled in the college credit prior to the start of the program are submitted to our School of Record which provides an official transcript.
 It can take 4-6 weeks for your grades to be entered by the registrar at the partner university.
-To request an official transcript from Naropa click here or from Portland State University (past offerings) click here.
-Note that transcripts are not automatically sent and must be requested.
+To request a transcript from…

-Naropa University Courses
+University of Montana Courses

 Enrollment Process